Cambodia–China relations: History

 Although the countries share no common border, China has had a historic cultural and commercial relationship with Cambodia.
 The 950,000 Chinese in Cambodia constitute 3-5% of Cambodia's population, and although they were discriminated against by the Khmer Rouge and the Vietnamese, they have re-emerged as a prominent business community.

 The first contacts between China and the Khmer Empire of Cambodia occurred in the Tang period, and for centuries onward the two countries shared a strong trading relationship.
 A Chola-Song-Khmer trade axis dominated trade in the east for much of the 11th and 12th centuries.
 Yuan Chinese accounts of the Cambodian kingdom proved to be crucial to uncovering the history of the region.
 Cambodia maintained relations with Ming China as early as 1421 AD during the final years of the Khmer Empire when Ponhea Yat dispatched a minister to establish formal diplomatic ties.

-China has used Cambodia as a counterweight to the dominating influence of Vietnam.
-In the mid-20th century, Communist China supported the Maoist Khmer Rouge against Lon Nol's regime, who Nationalist China had ties with, during the Cambodian Civil War and then its takeover of Cambodia in 1975.
-Also, Mao Zedong had fostered good relations with Prince Norodom Sihanouk, who also fought against Lon Nol and backed the Khmer Rouge.
-When Vietnamese military invaded Cambodia in 1978, China provided extensive political and military support for the Khmer Rouge.
-In 1979, the Chinese People's Liberation Army waged a brief border war against Vietnam, partly to threaten it into pulling out of Cambodia.
-The Paris Peace Conference on Cambodia, from July 1989 to October 1991, resolved Cambodia–China relations and contributed to reintegrating China into major power multilateral negotiations.
-After Vietnam's withdrawal from Cambodia and then the 1993 UN-sponsored elections recognized and supported the new democratic government.
+China has used Cambodia as a counterweight to Vietnam.
+In the mid-20th century, the People's Republic of China supported the Maoist Khmer Rouge against Prime Minister Lon Nol's regime, who Nationalist China had ties with, during the Cambodian Civil War and then its takeover of Cambodia in 1975.
+Also, CCP Chairman Mao Zedong had fostered good relations with Prince Norodom Sihanouk, who also fought against Lon Nol and backed the Khmer Rouge.
+When the Vietnamese military invaded Cambodia in 1978, China provided extensive political and military support for the Khmer Rouge.
+In 1979, China waged a brief border war against Vietnam, partly to threaten it into pulling out of Cambodia.
+The Paris Peace Conference on Cambodia, from July 1989 to October 1991, resolved Cambodia–China relations.

 Since 1997, China began developing closer relations with the regime of Cambodian Prime Minister Hun Sen, once a pro-Vietnamese leader and a defector from the Khmer Rouge during Vietnam's occupation of Cambodia.
 Although initially backing Hun Sen's political opponent Prince Norodom Ranariddh and his FUNCINPEC, China was disenchanted with Ranariddh's efforts to build a closer relationship with Taiwan, which is claimed by China.
 Facing international isolation after the 1997 coup that brought him to power, Hun Sen cultivated close ties with China, which opposed efforts by Western countries to impose economic sanctions on Cambodia.
+China filled the gap in grants, aids, and investments formerly filled by Western countries.
 China's close ties with Cambodia have also served to gain leverage against Vietnamese influence in the region.

+In 2000, General Secretary of the Chinese Communist Party Jiang Zemin became the first Chinese Head of State to visit Cambodia.

+In July 2019, Cambodia was among 37 countries which signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
 In June 2020, Cambodia was one of 53 countries that backed the Hong Kong national security law at the United Nations.